 While governor, Harrison negotiated many treaties with the Native Americans of the region, and most of them deprived the Indians of their lands for little money in return.
 These treaties were signed after Harrison had defeated the tribes in battle, and the peace of the victor was not gentle.
 For example, when Harrison signed the Treaty of Fort Wayne, the United States acquired three million acres of land with a single document.
 In another case, he paid the Indians one penny for each 200 acres in a deal that transferred 51 million acres to the United States.
 When the proud Shawnee chief Tecumseh tried to organize resistance to the advancing white settlers, Harrison led a force of 950 men against his Indian Confederacy, defeating 650 warriors at Tippecanoe Creek on November 7, 1811.

 During the War of 1812, Harrison, then a general in the American army, engaged a combined British and Indian force of 1,700 men in the battle at the Thames River in 1813.
-When the smoke had cleared, Tecumseh, who had joined the British, lay dead—his body mutilated and torn apart.
+When the smoke had cleared, Tecumseh, who had joined the British, lay dead.
 Harrison became a national hero.

 After the war, Harrison served in the U.S. House of Representatives from Ohio until 1819.
 He supported Henry Clay's so-called "American System," which favored internal improvements funded by the federal government.
 When General Andrew Jackson raided Spanish Florida without specific orders in the First Seminole War (1818), Harrison joined with others in Congress in trying to censure him.
 This led to great animosity between the two men.
 Although he now lived and worked in the West, Harrison was still a southerner when it came to slavery.
 He consistently opposed any attempt by Congress to restrict the spread of slavery or to curtail the authority of slave masters over their slaves.